“Christmas is not as much about opening our presents as opening our hearts.” —Janice Maeditere

-Christmas can be a most wonderful time of year.
-The holiday season is often marked with family, tradition, and giving.
+The holidays can be a most wonderful time of year.
+The season is often marked with family, tradition, and giving.
 And no matter our age, it stirs up fond memories and creates new ones.
 The holidays can indeed bring out the best in all of us.

-But despite all the hope and preparation, often times, Christmas expectations go unmet.
+But despite all the hope and preparation, often times, holiday expectations go unmet.
 Meals don’t turn out right.
 Kids get crabby.
 Family members bicker.
 Gifts are not received as fondly as we expected.
-And before we know it, shades of disappointment begin to creep in as we realize Christmas will not measure up to the pictures we had in our mind.
+And before we know it, shades of disappointment begin to creep in as we realize the season will not measure up to the pictures we had in our mind.

-As we enter this final weekend before the holiday, is it possible to avoid this disappointment during the Christmas season?
+As we enter this final stretch before the holiday, is it possible to avoid this disappointment during the season?
 Of course it is.
 But it often takes some intentional steps on our part.
 Consider these:

 1. Identify your main thing.

-From food and decoration to presents and parties, the Christmas season is full of opportunity.
+From food and decoration to presents and parties, the December is full of opportunity.
 But there is a very fine line between opportunity and distraction.
-Determine the main thing you want Christmas to represent.
+Determine the main thing you want the season to represent.
 It may be based on religion, family, or rest.
 Whatever you decide, keep your main thing in sharp focus first.

 2. Slow down.